Sephiroth

 - Daskalos explains that the origin of the Hebrew Tree of Life was the Egyptian Symbol of Life.
 Moses changed this Egyptian Symbol of Life and gave the world the 'Etz Ha' Chayim', the Tree of Life of the Hebrew Qabalah.
 The names of the Egyptian gods were taken out of the centers or sephira and replaced by Hebrew names like Kether, Chokmah, Binah etc.

-- More on: Daskalos#.5B1.5D - Symbol of Life and origin of the Hebrew Tree of Life
+- More on: Daskalos#Note 1 - Symbol of Life and origin of the Hebrew Tree of Life

 - a few selected examples of contemporary literature are in the 'Further Reading' section below (to be completed)